veganaize/closure-compiler/A word about the type Object.md

 ## Overview
-`@type {Object}` seems like the right type for a lot of JavaScript patterns.
-But in the Closure Compiler type system, Object is a very loose type.
+`@type {Object}` may seem like the right type for a lot of JavaScript patterns, but in the Closure Compiler type system, Object is a very loose type.
 There are usually better alternatives.

 ## Namespaces